-If any student’s progress is deemed unsatisfactory, the committee will recommend particular means to address their concerns.
-The committee may also recommend to the iSchool Graduate Studies Committee (GSC) that the student’s doctoral study be terminated.
+If any student’s progress is deemed unsatisfactory, the committee will recommend means to address their concerns.
+The committee may also recommend to the GSC that the student’s doctoral study be terminated.
 If so, the GSC will vote on the recommendation.
 If the vote supports termination of the student’s program, then the GSC, through the graduate advisor, will make a formal recommendation to the Graduate School to terminate the student’s doctoral study.
 The student may appeal any such decision.